TD Ameritrade vs Morgan Stanley

 morgan stanley vs vanguard

-Schwab offers self-directed trading in futures and forex, while Fidelity has crypto trading.
-Insurance and annuity products are available through Fidelity, Schwab, and Morgan Stanley.
+Schwab has self-directed trading in futures and forex, while Fidelity offers crypto trading.
+Insurance and annuities are available at Fidelity, Schwab, and Morgan Stanley.

 Winner: Three-way tie among Fidelity, Schwab, and Morgan Stanley